-An undergraduate student whose enrollment in a curriculum occurs after May 15, 2005, must fulfill the general education requirements in effect at that time.
-If a student withdraws from the University and subsequently returns or does not remain continuously enrolled (summers excluded), the requirements in effect at the time of return will normally prevail.
-Any variation in curricular or general education requirements shall be considered under the curriculum year change or the substitution procedure.
+An undergraduate student whose enrollment in a curriculum occurs after May 15, 2022, must fulfill the general education requirements in effect at that time.
+If a student withdraws from the University and subsequently returns or does not remain continuously enrolled (summers excluded), the student's curriculum year will be changed to the one in effect at the time of the return for students with fewer than 90 credits.
+The curriculum year will remain the same as when they were last enrolled for seniors (90 credits or more).
+The student's major department can approve an exception.
+Students should submit a Change of Academic Program Request via iROAR to request the approval.